In this article, you’ll find the best fitness facts from the best fitness professionals.

 Dr Brad Schoenfeld, PhD

 Brad Schoenfeld is an internationally renowned fitness expert.
 He is widely regarded as the leading authority on the application of resistance training variables for muscle hypertrophy.
-Another bestselling author, his most recent book Science and Application of Muscle Hypertrophy compiles and reviews virtually every study ever published on hypertrophy.
+Another bestselling author, his most recent book Science and Development of Muscle Hypertrophy compiles and reviews virtually every study ever published on hypertrophy.

 Don’t Chase Delayed Onset Muscle Soreness (DOMS)